zashari/leukemia-classification/README.md

 An end-to-end computer vision pipeline for automated classification of leukemia cell subtypes from bone marrow smear images, achieving **100% accuracy** with lightweight YOLO models.

+## Important Note

+This project is based on the methodological approach described in Hosseini et al. (2023) [1], particularly the segmentation pipeline and preprocessing techniques.
+However, all code implementation was developed independently from scratch based on the paper's methodology description.
+Additionally, this project extends the original work by experimenting with different model architectures and input configurations, including the YOLO family models that were not part of the original study.

 ## Project Overview

 This project implements an advanced image processing and deep learning workflow to differentiate between: